Greenwich: Modern and the present

-George V and Queen Mary both supported the creation of the National Maritime Museum, and Mary presented the museum with many items.
+George V and his wife Queen Mary both supported the creation of the National Maritime Museum, and Mary presented the museum with many items.

-The Prince Albert, Duke of York (later George VI), laid the foundation stone of the new Royal Hospital School when it moved out to Holbrook, Suffolk.
-In 1937 his first public act as king (three weeks before coronation) was to open the National Maritime Museum in the buildings vacated by the school.
-The king was accompanied by his mother Queen Mary, his wife Queen Elizabeth (later Queen Elizabeth The Queen Mother) and the Princess Elizabeth (now Elizabeth II.)
+Prince Albert, Duke of York (later George VI), laid the foundation stone of the new Royal Hospital School when it moved out to Holbrook, Suffolk.
+In 1937 his first public act as king, three weeks before his coronation, was to open the National Maritime Museum in the buildings vacated by the school.
+The king was accompanied by his mother Queen Mary, his wife Queen Elizabeth and Princess Elizabeth.

-Princess Elizabeth and her consort Prince Philip, Duke of Edinburgh (who was ennobled Baron Greenwich on marriage in 1947) made their first public and official visit to Greenwich in 1948 to receive the Freedom of the Borough for Philip.
+Princess Elizabeth and her consort Prince Philip, who had been ennobled Duke of Edinburgh and Baron Greenwich on marriage in 1947, made their first public and official visit to Greenwich in 1948 to receive the Freedom of the Borough for Philip.
 In the same year, he became a trustee of the National Maritime Museum.
 Prince Philip was a trustee for 52 years until 2000, when he became its first patron.
 The Duke of Edinburgh was also a patron of the Cutty Sark (which was opened by the Queen in 1957) from 1952.

 During the Silver Jubilee of 1977, the Queen embarked at Greenwich for the Jubilee River Pageant.
 In 1987, she was aboard the P&O ship Pacific Princess when it moored alongside the Old Royal Naval College for the company's 150th-anniversary celebrations.

-To mark the Diamond Jubilee of Elizabeth II, it was announced on 5 January 2010 that on 3 February 2012 the London Borough of Greenwich would become the fourth to have Royal Borough status, the others being the Royal Borough of Kingston upon Thames, the Royal Borough of Kensington and Chelsea and the Royal Borough of Windsor and Maidenhead.
-The status was granted in recognition of the borough's historic links with the Royal Family, the location of the Prime Meridian and its being a UNESCO World Heritage Site.
+To mark the Diamond Jubilee of Elizabeth II, on 3 February 2012 the Borough of Greenwich became the fourth London Borough to have Royal Borough status, the others being Kingston upon Thames, Kensington & Chelsea and Windsor & Maidenhead.
+The status was granted in recognition of the borough's historic links with the monarchy, the location of the Prime Meridian and its being a UNESCO World Heritage Site.

 Governance

 Greenwich is covered by the Greenwich West and Peninsula wards of the London Borough of Greenwich, which was formed in 1965 by merging the former Metropolitan Borough of Greenwich with that part of the Metropolitan Borough of Woolwich which lay south of the River Thames.
-Along with Blackheath Westcombe, Charlton, Glyndon, Woolwich Riverside, and Woolwich Common, it elects a Member of Parliament (MP) for Greenwich and Woolwich; currently the MP is Matthew Pennycook.
+Along with Blackheath Westcombe, Charlton, Glyndon, Woolwich Riverside, and Woolwich Common, it elects a Member of Parliament (MP) for Greenwich and Woolwich; Matthew Pennycook was elected as its MP in 2015 and later elections.